 Seeing patches of dry, itchy skin on your baby can be worrying.
-Eczema (sometimes called atopic dermatitis) is one of the most common skin concerns in little ones, and it often shows up in the first year of life.
+Eczema is one of the most common skin conditions in infants, affecting up to 20% of children worldwide according to data from the International Study of Asthma and Allergies in Childhood (ISAAC) Phase Three study (Odhiambo et al., 2009).

 The truth is, baby eczema doesn’t have a single cause.
 It can be linked to sensitive skin, family history of allergies, or everyday triggers like soaps, washing powders, or even a change in the weather.
 For some babies, eczema comes and goes quickly.
 For others, it can be a longer journey.